DestinyVolt/D-D/Vry/Will.md

 Sarsariph:
 - Dragonguard Armor (I really feel like you should always have had it, honestly...)

-Starflight:
-- Mercury [from alchemicy kit] (This might make a nice drink for you, huh?)
+- Mercury [from alchemicy kit] (This might make a nice drink for Starflight)

-Petro:
 - Wand of Magic Missiles (Be careful, little buddy.
 I can't bring you back anymore...)
 - Egg